edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 Previously, a minimum standard was that eLearning be “mobile ready.”
 Most trainings were built with the desktop user in mind and then modified as needed for mobile devices.

-In one of the biggest eLearning trends, 2021 sees a reverse of the traditional process of building content for desktop users and then adapting it to mobile.
+In one of the biggest eLearning trends, we saw a reverse of the traditional process of building content for desktop users and then adapting it to mobile.
 Many courses or programs are building for the mobile experience first and then transitioning to a desktop user experience instead.
 This upends how we used to think about designing eLearning.

 A quality mobile experience is crucial, especially as many workers are still outside the office and taking training at home.
 This makes it easier for businesses to deliver tools to employees when and where they need them.